The Members of Wall Street Finance Limited

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-No significant and material orders were passed by the regulators or courts or tribunalsimpacting the going concern status and the Companys operation in future.
+There were no significant and material orders passed by the regulators or courts ortribunals impacting the going concern status and the Company's operation in future.

-Your Directors would like to place on record their sincere appreciation and gratitudefor the guidance provided by the Reserve Bank of India and other statutory authorities andsupport received from bankers shareholders business associates and the esteemedcustomers during the year under review.
+Your Directors would like to place on record their sincere appreciation and gratitudefor the guidance provided by the Reserve Bank of India and other statutory authorities andsupport received from bankers shareholders business associates and esteemed customersduring the year.

 The Directors also wish to thank all the employees for their sincere efforts at alllevels.